Skip to main content

 • Car seat safety: Your baby should be in the back middle seat of the car in a rear-facing infant car seat that is manufacturer approved for use until at least 2 years of age.
 Follow the instructions that come with your car seat to install it properly and keep your baby in each stage as long as possible.

 • Childproof your home.
-Lock away all medications and cleaning products.
+Lock away all medications, cannabis edibles, button batteries, cleaners, and other toxic substances.
 Cover electrical outlets and tape down cords.
 Secure TVs, computers and furniture to prevent them from tipping over.
 Use window guards and stair gates.
 Be vigilant about hot liquids on countertops.
 Find the hazards before your baby does.
 Have Emergency numbers handy.
+1-844-POISON-X (1-844-764-7669).
 Use safe toys for your baby`s age.

 Feeding & Growth